MutsFM/computercraft/elevator-inc/README.md

 If the floor is selected, the controller computer powers the elevator track at the floor and all elevator tracks below it, allowing for the cart to reach that floor - regardless if the cart is coming from a higher or lower floor.

 If the floor is unselected, the controller computer does not power the elevator track at the floor.
-It may however still be powered if a floor above the respective floor is selected.
-The power then however comes from the controller computer above.
+Elevator tracks may however still be powered if a floor above the respective floor is selected - the power then however should be coming from an activated controller computer above.

-For aesthetic purposes, it is advised to reserve at least a floor space of 4 blocks wide by 6 blocks long.
+For aesthetic purposes, it is advised to reserve at least a floor space of 4 blocks wide by 7 blocks long.
 Smaller would be possible, at the cost of aesthetics.
 Due to the height of the touchscreen, every floor needs to be at least 3 blocks high.

 #### Network
-All computers (both controller and touchscreen) in a building's elevator system are connected via network wires.
+All computers in a building's elevator system are connected via networking cables.
 Although wireless connection is a possibility in ComputerCraft, it may result in unwanted interference from other computers broadcasting on the wireless communication channel used by the elevator system.
-In addition, elevator systems in two adjacent buildings would need to broadcast on different channels, in order for the systems to operate separately.
-This would however require a lot of small changes to the code on each computer in the system to be done in Minecraft itself.
+In addition, elevator systems in adjacent buildings would need to broadcast on different channels, in order for the systems to operate separately.
+This would however require a lot of additional small changes to the code on each computer in the system to be done in Minecraft itself.
 Therefore, a closed wired network has been chosen as the better solution, as this can be implemented without the risk of interference and without the need to make any changes to the network code from the computer in Minecraft.

 #### Cart Dispenser
 The software comes with a feature to request an empty Minecart to be delivered to your respective floor.
 You would need to set up a cart dispenser system in the basement of your building for this feature to work.